ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Added dynamic reconfiguration API to lwIP bindings.
 - FIX: Corrected I2C4 BDMA #define conditional in I2Cv3 (bug #1082)
 - RT:  Relocated the "ctx" field in the thread structure in order to save some RAM, it caused unused space in the "ch" variable.